-SETON YOUTH SHELTERS PLANS NEW CAMPUS IN CENTRAL VIRGINIA BEACH
+SETON YOUTH SHELTERS RELOCATING TO NEW SINGLE CAMPUS IN VIRGINIA BEACH

 Click to watch the 13 News Now Story (December 21, 2020): “‘The last thing we expected was growth’ | Seton Youth Shelters secures site of future home Virginia Beach”